aitherlade/RestApiClient/README.md

 2) REST API client that sends requests using RestTemplate.

 Functionallity:
-1) register a new sensor
+1) Register a new sensor
-2) get all of the available sensors
+2) Retrieve all of the available sensors
-3) send measurements using one of the existing sensor
+3) Send measurements using one of the existing sensor
-4) get measurements and sensor who sent data
+4) Retrieve measurements and identify the sensor that sent the data.
-5) calculate the total number of raining days based on all measurements
+5) Calculate the total number of raining days based on all measurements
-6) validation using Spring and Hibernate validators
+6) Validation using Spring and Hibernate validators